 Freds Mountain is visible from many parts of Reno, as a tall brown hill to the north beyond Peavine Peak.
 It isn’t part of any single mountain range, but rises up on its own from the valleys below.

 Views are excellent because it is surrounded by mountains on all sides.
 The northern Sierra Nevada are visible to the south, while the highest mountains in the nearby Pah Rah Range are prominent in the eastern skyline.
 Mountains surrounding Pyramid Lake are well viewed, including Tule Peak and Tohakum Peak.
 A small part of Pyramid Lake is visible from the summit.

-Freds Mountain is best hiked in late fall or wintertime.
-Mud can be a problem in the springtime, and excessive heat and snakes are a problem during the summer.
-The best times of year to hike are late October through early March.
+Freds Mountain is best hiked in spring, fall, or wintertime.
+Keep in mind that mud can be a problem in the springtime, and excessive heat and snakes are a problem during the summer.
+The best times of year to hike are October through mid-April.
 Do not hike after a rain or snowstorm as mud can get pretty bad, not just on the mountain, but on the dirt roads in the area.

 The road curves left around a hillside.
 Find a place to park once the road straightens out and is heading directly towards the mountain.
 There is space to park on the left side of the road.
 This is a little over ¾ miles up the road.

 The easiest approach is up the southeast side.
 Start the hike by walking up Freds Mountain Road until you see a brown little horse stable, or something of the like, on the right.
 Take a right on a sandy, well-worn road that heads past the horse stable, and follow it as it winds towards the Freds Mountain ridge to the north.
 Eventually you will reach a gate, which signifies public lands.
 Walk around the gate and continue up the road until you reach the base of the ridge.
 The road continues to the east side of Freds Mountain.
 Do not stay on the road.
 Instead, head up the ridge.